Anchoring and mooring

 Rules for anchoring

-- You cannot anchor in designated Reef Protection Areas, which are generally marked with white pyramid-shaped buoys.
+- You cannot anchor in designated no-anchoring areas, which are generally marked with white pyramid-shaped buoys.

 - Specific rules apply for anchoring in the Cairns, Hinchinbrook and Whitsunday Planning Areas: